A Fugitive In His Own Country, Venezuela's Juan Guaidó Insists His Movement Is Strong

 Here are the highlights:

-On recent negotiations in Oslo, Norway: Guiadó said two rounds of talks this month had yielded no concrete results.
+On recent negotiations in Oslo, Norway: Guaidó said two rounds of talks this month had yielded no concrete results.
 The Norwegian government also brokered a 2016 peace deal between neighboring Colombia and Marxist guerrillas which took four years.
 But Guaidó said Venezuelans don't have the luxury to take so long because people are dying by the day.

 "Time is not on our side," he said.
 "Time is running against all Venezuelans."